I dreaded Easter Sunday before I became a Christian.

 Easter provides evangelism conversation opportunities in the course of normal everyday life.

-You might find yourself at any given moment in a potential divine appointment, or prompted to start a conversation with someone whom God underlines for you.
+You might find yourself at any given moment in a potential divine appointment, or prompted by the Holy Spirit to start a conversation with someone whom God underlines for you.

 For example, a co-worker was asked to do a significant project update on Easter Sunday, a few days from now.